whoward/docs/markdown/tutorials/java.md

 ## Basic Test

 With Java installed, you are close to running your first WebDriver test on Sauce.
-Java doesn't know what Selenium is right away, so you'll need to download the [Selenium server standalone jar](http://www.seleniumhq.org/download/).
+Java doesn't know what Selenium is right away, so you'll need to download the [Selenium server standalone jar](http://selenium-release.storage.googleapis.com/2.44/selenium-server-standalone-2.44.0.jar).
 You can put this jar file in your
 [class path](http://docs.oracle.com/javase/tutorial/essential/environment/paths.html), or simply save it to a directory for now.
+Please make sure the directory contains no other .jars to get used instead of Selenium in the Java classpath.

 Here is a basic WebDriver test in Java: [WebDriverBasic.java](https://raw.githubusercontent.com/saucelabs/sauce-support/master/Java/WebDriverBasic.java)
 ```java